California Minimum Wage Law (2023)

 Find out if you’re owed minimum wage pay

 Minimum wage is a guaranteed minimum amount that all California non-exempt employees are entitled to receive for every hour of work.
-The California minimum wage for 2019 is $12.00 per hour.
-In 2020, California’s minimum wage will increase to $13.00 an hour.
+The California minimum wage for 2023 is $15.50 per hour.

 A common way that employers avoid paying minimum wage is requiring California employees to work off-the-clock.
 Another common way is misclassifying California workers as independent contractors.

 Below, we discuss 4 common issues workers often face under California minimum wage law, and the 4 exceptions and 5 exemptions under California minimum wage law.

 Free, confidential case evaluation with one of our employment lawyers.